MDodd423/Tipbox/README.md

 <br><br>
 <img src="Tipbox Screenshot.png" width="80%" height="80%">
 <hr>
 Tipbox uses MVVM Android Architecture to store and display the saved dinner bill history.
-I followed <a href="https://codinginflow.com">Coding in Flow's</a> <a href="https://www.youtube.com/playlist?list=PLrnPJCHvNZuDihTpkRs6SpZhqgBqPU118">Android Architecture Components Beginner Tutorial</a> to learn MVVM.
+I followed <a href="https://codinginflow.com" target="_blank">Coding in Flow's</a> <a href="https://www.youtube.com/@codinginflow" target="_blank">Android Architecture Components Beginner Tutorial</a> to learn MVVM.
 <br><br>
 Tipbox has been updated to include some Kotlin and some Jetpack Compose elements.